clayh53/tufte-jekyll/README.md

 This tag will render its contents in small caps.
 Useful at the beginning of new sections:

 ```
-{% newthought 'This will be rendered in small caps' %} blah blah
+{% newthought "This will be rendered in small caps" %} blah blah
 ```

 ### Mathjax